shekhar-amit/LibraryVerify/README.md

 ### With XML

-You just have to wrap your `EditText` with an `InputValidator` view.
+You just have to wrap your `TextField` with an `InputValidator` view.
 Example for an email and a custom regex :

 ```xml
 <com.applib.libverify.InputValidator